 Legal Factors in the Consumer Goods Industry

 PepsiCo and its competitors are subject to legal requirements.
 Such requirements and regulations are evaluated in this element of the PESTEL/PESTLE analysis in terms of their effect on the industry’s remote or macro-environment.
 The legal external factors relevant to PepsiCo’s business are as follows:

 - Regulation on GMO ingredients (opportunity)

 - Moderate rate of regulatory change (opportunity)

 Genetically modified organisms (GMOs) are now increasingly regulated worldwide, particularly in Europe.
 PepsiCo has the opportunity to reduce its use of GMO ingredients to satisfy these regulations.
 Similarly, the company can improve products to address regulations about product safety and health effects.
-The moderate rate of regulatory change gives opportunity for PepsiCo to grow with the expectation that its current strategic decisions will satisfy regulatory requirements in the long term.
+The moderate rate of regulatory change gives an opportunity for PepsiCo to grow with the expectation that its current strategic decisions will satisfy regulatory requirements in the long term.
 In this element of the PESTEL/PESTLE analysis, it is shown that PepsiCo can focus on product innovation to comply with regulations.